ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/eks-multi-arch/go-multi-arch-eks.md

 ## Deploy arm64 application

-Create a text file named arm64-deployment.yaml with the contents below.
-Notice that the value of nodeSelector is now arm64
+Create a text file named `arm64-deployment.yaml` with the contents below.
+Notice that the value of `nodeSelector` is now arm64.

 ```yaml
 apiVersion: apps/v1